 Becca Vandekemp McLellan (BA/BEd ‘12), Community Developer, Why Not Youth Centres

 Laurier has a Wellness Centre at each campus that offers tuberculosis (TB) skin tests for students at their personal expense.
-If your organization requires a TB skin test, please ensure that you have indicated this in the opportunity description on the CSL portal (see the requirements section).
+If your organization requires a TB skin test, please ensure that you have indicated this in the opportunity description on Navigator (see the requirements section).

 A primary responsibility is to orient the student to your organization – its structure, goals and mandate.
 You should also give the student a tour that involves an introduction to the people they will be working with, as well as the staff and people involved with your organization will help connect that student to the bigger picture of what you are working towards.